 Yannick Nézet-Séguin – Biography

-Yannick Nézet-Séguin began a long-term partnership with Deutsche Grammophon in summer 2012, launching a major new cycle of recordings of Mozart’s seven mature operas which started with Don Giovanni (“strongly recommended” – BBC Music Magazine) and continued with Così fan tutte, starring Rolando Villazón (“The superb young conductor Yannick Nézet-Séguin draws a dynamic, nuanced and miraculously natural performance” – New York Times).
-It will be followed by Idomeneo, Die Entführung aus dem Serail, Le nozze di Figaro, La clemenza di Tito and Die Zauberflöte, all featuring Rolando Villazón in the lead tenor roles.
+Yannick Nézet-Séguin began a long-term partnership with Deutsche Grammophon in summer 2012, launching a major new cycle of recordings of Mozart’s seven mature operas recorded at Baden-Baden and all featuring Rolando Villazón in the lead tenor roles.
+Releases to date are Don Giovanni (“strongly recommended” – BBC Music Magazine), followed by Così fan tutte, (“The superb young conductor Yannick Nézet-Séguin draws a dynamic, nuanced and miraculously natural performance” – New York Times), Die Entführung aus dem Serail with Anna Prohaska (“what lifts the recording into the top league is undoubtedly the quality of Yannick Nézet-Séguin’s conducting” – The Daily Telegraph) and the Grammy-nominated Le nozze di Figaro (“Nézet-Séguin demands remarkably virtuosic playing from the Chamber Orchestra of Europe, revealing the inner details of Mozart’s score with unmatched clarity” – Washington Post).
+Still to come are Idomeneo, La clemenza di Tito and Die Zauberflöte.